Jack Petchey’s Community Awards

 We exist to inspire young people to achieve, and are big believers in acknowledging and praising efforts and acts of kindness.
 In this difficult time, this is no exception.

+Members of the public are invited to nominate a young person or group of young people you know helping others in the lockdown to receive a Community Award.
 You must be 18 to nominate a young person or group, and the nominee(s) must be aged between 11 and 25, and be from London or Essex.

 What can I nominate someone for?